fuzziqersoftware/resource_dasm/README.md

         provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
     *5: If the data contained in the snd is in MP3 format, exports it as a .mp3 file.
-Otherwise, exports it as an uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
+Otherwise, exports it as an uncompressed WAV file, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
     *6: JSON files from SONG resources can be played with gctools' smssynth